-Amid royal infighting, Jordan’s sinking economy another forum for discontent
+Amid royal infighting, Jordan’s sinking economy is another rallying point for discontent

 Fury rose last month when Sakher Dudin, the government spokesman and minister of information, said “heads will roll” following the leak of an official document on new coronavirus restrictions.

-The kingdom’s anti-terrorism and cybersecurity laws entrench a self-censorship in daily life — but a year of economic decline has occasionally driven people to protest.
+The kingdom’s anti-terrorism and cybersecurity laws entrench self-censorship in daily life — but a year of economic decline has occasionally driven people to protest.
 As recently as last month, angry citizens have called on Hamzah to take over from King Abdullah, both on social media and in demonstrations.

 Earlier this month, such dissent trickled into the ranks of the royal family: Hamzah released a video on April 3 saying he was under house arrest.
 The leaked video followed a number of arrests that night of individuals the government said had been plotting with foreign entities to disrupt the country’s stability and security.